the-turing-way/the-turing-way/book/website/reproducible-research/compendia.md

 - On a research archive such as Zenodo or the Open Science Framework (OSF).
 - As supplementary material of a paper publication.

 For examples, see the label/tag/community "research-compendium" (applied on GitHub, Zenodo, OSF) or as a fallback the term "research compendium" in the description (used on GitLab).
-For more info, see also https://research-compendium.science.
+For more info, see also [Research Compendium](https://research-compendium.science).

 In the future, the research compendium may even be the publication itself which is being peer reviewed (rather that just peer reviewing the paper, why not review the entire research project).